Federated Epidemic Surveillance: Results

 \subsection{Efficacy of Federated Surveillance}

 We start by studying the statistical power and sensitivity of federated surveillance methods compared to centralized data, i.e., whether decentralized hypothesis tests allow comparable accuracy in detecting surges compared to the (unattainable) ideal setting where all data could be pooled for a single test.
-We assess decentralized methods using both their theoretical expected accuracy on data drawn from our simplified generative model and on two real Covid-19 datasets.
+We assess decentralized methods using both their theoretical expected accuracy on data drawn from our simplified generative model and on two real COVID-19 datasets.

-Figure \ref{fig:naive_pw} shows the expected statistical power of each meta-analytic method for combining $p$-values on data drawn from our generative model, compared to the statistical power of a centralized version of the same hypothesis test and to a version which uses only the counts from a single data provider.
+Figure \ref{fig2} shows the expected statistical power of each meta-analysis method for combining {\it p}-values on data drawn from our generative model, compared to the statistical power of a centralized version of the same hypothesis test and to a version that uses only the counts from a single data provider.
 We fix a threshold of $\theta = 0.3$ for a surge.
-The $x$ axis varies the true rate of growth under the alternative hypothesis, with higher power to detect surges when they deviate more significantly from the null.
+The $x$ axis varies the true rate of growth, with a higher power to detect surges when they deviate more significantly from the null.
 To ensure a fair comparison, we calibrate the rejection threshold for each method to match the nominal $\alpha = 0.05$ rejection rate when the true growth rate is exactly 30\% (i.e., precisely satisfying the null).
-We simulate a total of 200 counts distributed between 2 sites (Figure \ref{fig:naive_pwa}) and 8 sites (Figure \ref{fig:naive_pwb}).
+To perform simulations, we set a total count over both training and testing periods to be 200.
+The counts are binomially simulated in the testing period with probability parameter $(1+\theta')/(1+\theta'+\ell)$, where $\theta'$ is the growth rate to be tested.
+The total and testing period counts are multinomially allocated between 2 sites (Figure \ref{fig2}(a)) and 8 sites (Figure \ref{fig2}(b)) with a uniform distribution across the sites (an assumption we will revisit later).

-We find that, in this idealized setting, the top-performing federated method (Stouffer's method) almost exactly matches the power of the centralized-data test.
-Conversely, significant power is lost by using only the $p$-value from a single site, indicating that sharing information across sites is necessary for good performance.
-The other meta-analytic methods exhibit lower power; in later sections, we will examine the settings in which different meta-analytic methods for combining the $p$ values lead to better or worse performance.
+We find that, in this idealized setting, the top-performing federated method (Stouffer's method) almost exactly matches the power of the centralized data test.
+Conversely, significant power is lost by using only the {\it p}-value from a single site, indicating that sharing information across sites is necessary for good performance.
+The other meta-analysis methods exhibit lower power than Stouffer's; in later sections, we will examine the settings in which different meta-analysis methods for combining the {\it p}-values lead to better or worse performance.
+More experiments are shown in {\it ``Power curves and calibrations"} Section of Supplementary Material.